ultra-cs/ultra-cs/README.md

 ## About Me

-I'm a self-driven learner focused on programming and security.
-My main interest is offensive and defensive security, and I've been building practical experience across multiple domains — from web vulnerabilities to blockchain smart contracts.
-Always experimenting, always improving.
+I'm a self-driven learner focused on programming and offensive/defensive security.
+My main interest is finding, understanding, and exploiting vulnerabilities — and building things that hold up under pressure.
+Currently expanding into blockchain security and containerized environments.

 ---